-The IAC is generally levied on income from the Bank's financial investments.
-The rate varies between 5% (in the case of interest received on debt securities admitted to trading on a regulated market and with a maturity of three years or more) and 10%.
-Notwithstanding the above, with respect to income from public debt securities, according to the understanding of the Tax Authorities and the National Bank of Angola addressed to the Angolan Banks Association (letter from the National Bank of Angola, dated September 26, 2013), only those that arise from securities issued on or after January 1, 2013, are subject to this tax.
+IAC is payable, in general, on income from the Bank's investments.
+The rate varies between 5% (in the case of interest received on public debt securities admitted to trading on a regulated market and having a maturity of three years or more) and 10%.
+The foregoing notwithstanding, according to the understanding of the tax authorities and of Banco Nacional de Angola (Banco Nacional de Angola letter dated 26 September 2013), income from public debt securities is subject to IAC only if the securities were issued on or after 1 January 2013.